vtrlx/cpong/README.txt

 Dennis Ritchie.
 Dennis was the creator of C, and Brian Kernigan is an accomplished professor in Computer Science.
 Both were instrumental in the creation of the UNIX operating system at Bell Labs.

-For more information on how to write suckless-style C, take a look at suckless.org's style guide (https://suckless.org/coding_style/). suckless.org hosts and maintains a small number of extremely simple utilities to be used on UNIX-like systems, notably the window manager `dwm` and the web browser `surf`.

 If you have any specific questions about the source code, you can e-mail me at victoria.a.lacroix@gmail.com.
 I'm receptive to unprompted